mockingbirdconsulting/BasicPerconaCluster/README.md

 * To test the Terraform Infrastructure, run `./bin/launch.sh test-terraform`

 In both cases, you will need to have your AWS Credentials available in the local environment

+# Copyright

+All content in this repository is copyright 2019 Mockingbird Consulting Ltd - The Rural IoT Consultants.
+For more information on how we can help you make better decisions, [visit our website](https://www.mockingbirdconsulting.co.uk).